telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/using-data-providers/using-npgsql-data-provider.md

 ### Manual Configuration

-1. Create a new [.NET Comsole Application](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/console-teleprompter) project.
+1. Create a new [.NET Framework 4.6.2 Comsole Application](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/console-teleprompter) project.
 1. Install the [Npgsql 8.0.4](https://www.nuget.org/packages/Npgsql/8.0.4) NuGet package to it and `build` the project. package;
 1. Navigate to the `bin/Debug` subdirectory of the project, and copy all assemblies there except for the assembly with the name of the project.
-1. Paste the assemblies in the .NET Framework Standalone Report Designer installation directory e.g. `C:\Program Files (x86)\Progress\Telerik Reporting 2024 Q3\Report Designer`.
+1. Paste the assemblies in the .NET Framework Standalone Report Designer installation directory e.g. `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Report Designer`.
 1. Open the `App.config` file of the application and copy the binding redirects;
 1. Open the configuration file of the Standalone designer (`Telerik.ReportDesigner.exe.config`) and add the binding redirects: